International Program in Minor Tooth Movement

 • Manuscript Review Committee: American Journal of Orthodontics and Dentofacial Orthopedics

-• Private practice of Orthodontics for 30 years
+• Private practice of Orthodontics over 30 years